Monash-Emerging-Tech/geoguessr/Assets/WebGLTemplate/INTEGRATION_GUIDE.md

 ## Quick Start

-### 1. Automatic Setup (Recommended)
-1. Add the `ExampleSceneSetup.cs` script to any GameObject in your scene
-2. In the Inspector, click "Setup Game" or let it run automatically on Start
-3. Click "Validate Setup" to ensure everything is configured correctly
-4. Build for WebGL using the custom template

-### 2. Manual Setup
+### Manual Setup
 Follow the detailed instructions in `README.md` for step-by-step manual configuration.
+This involves:

+1. Adding the required scripts to GameObjects in your scene
+2. Configuring script references and UI elements
+3. Setting up the WebGL template
+4. Building and testing your WebGL application

 ## Key Components